grasski/PartyPokerPolicy/README.md

 These permissions are crucial for the app to establish a reliable connection between devices, ensuring smooth and enjoyable gameplay.

 ## Data Security
-Since PartyPoker does not collect or transmit any personal data, there are no concerns regarding data storage or security.
+Since Offline Party: Nearby Poker does not collect or transmit any personal data, there are no concerns regarding data storage or security.
 All game-related data is exchanged directly between devices involved in the game session and is not stored beyond the duration of the game.

 ## Changes to This Privacy Policy